Mito Meter LFM Measurement Guide

 Here’s a quick checklist for measuring LFM, Low-Frequency Magnetic Field’s.

-1/ The Mito Meter is a single axis gauss meter.
-This means its sensor is directional and needs to be moved around like in RF mode to find which axis has the highest reading.
-When close to power lines you will see that the readings vary when the meter is held upright, flat and on its side.
+1/ The Mito Meter is a single-axis gauss meter.
+This means its sensor is directional and needs to be moved around, just like in RF mode, to find the axis with the highest reading.
 Always note the highest reading.
-In most cases, magnetic field readings from power lines will be the strongest when reading the meter in an up right position.

-2/ Do not measure too close to the source as you could potentially damage the sensors when measuring strong fields.
-As with RF, you need special near field kits to measure electronics in close proximity, otherwise, the readings taken will be greatly exaggerated, as we often see on Youtube videos.
+2/ Do not measure too close to the source, as it could potentially damage the sensors when measuring strong fields.

-3/ Measure the places you spend time in.
-Remember to move the meter around to cover the 3 axis’s.
-In LFM Mode you can hold the meter wherever you want as the magnetic fields go straight through your hand.
+3/ Measure the places where you spend time, and remember to move the meter around to cover all three axes.
+In LFM Mode, you can hold the meter wherever you want, as the magnetic fields pass straight through your hand.

-4/ Turn off the power to your home at the power distribution board and note the background electrical magnetic field from the power grid.
-It’s important to know what the grids A/C dynamic field is on your property, as this is the hardest or most expensive type of EMF to mitigate.
-Work off a 3m² grid layout stepping out your measurements every three meters around your property to check for any problematic areas that may need addressing.
+4/ Measure the background magnetic field from the power grid.
+It’s important to know the A/C (Alternating Current) dynamic field of the power grid on your property, as this type of EMF can not be mitigated.
+You can create a grid layout of 3 square meters and take measurements every three meters around your property to identify any problematic areas that may require attention.
+Alternatively, focus on measuring the areas where you spend the most time.
+Hold the meter in an upright position.

-6/ Check your walls, floors and ceiling for strong fields.
-Make sure no ovens or appliances are up against any walls that may have occupants on the other side of the wall.
+6/ Check your walls, floors, and ceiling for strong magnetic fields.
+Ensure that no ovens or appliances are placed against walls that may have occupants on the other side.

-7/ Check incoming underground cables and around the ground stake of the electrical system as well as the plumbing/water pipes to make sure they are free of any A/C magnetic fields.
-If you do get readings off pipes, taps or a ground stake you need to get an electrician in as ASAP.
+7/ Check the incoming underground cables, as well as the area around the ground stake of the electrical system and the plumbing/water pipes, to ensure they are free from any A/C magnetic fields.
+If you detect readings on pipes, taps, or the ground stake, it is crucial to promptly engage the services of an electrician.

-9/ For optimal results you don’t want any lights displayed on LFM Mode, especially for sleeping areas.
-Most homes will have one or two LED lights.
-The Mito Meter LED display goes down to 0.2 mG (20 nanoTeslas) which is the level you need to aim for.
-Below 0.2 mG, no lights are the recommended Building Biology ‘no concern’ limit for sleeping areas.
-When the Mito Meter is connected to a PC/Mac or Android device you can very accurately measure the A/C power grid down to 0.05mG.
-(5 nanoTesla)
+9/ For optimal results, it is preferable to have no lights displayed in LFM Mode, particularly in sleeping areas.
+Most city homes will have one or two LED lights.
+The Mito Meter LED display measures down to 0.2 mG (20 nanoTeslas), which is the Building Biology guidelines ‘no concern‘ level for sleeping areas.
+Note that when the Mito Meter is connected to a PC/Mac or Android device, you can measure the A/C power grid with high accuracy down to 0.05 mG (5 nanoTesla).
+For instructions on how to measure electric fields, please refer to the provided resource.

 See how to measure electric fields here.